Are you confident about having carer conversations? Discover 8 career conversations tips, in this blog, to help them go well and develop your people.

 7 Build networks and organisational understanding.

 People often need support in navigating the processes and politics of the organisation.
 Career conversations can help them develop an understanding of how things are done ‘around here’.
 They can think about how to raise their profile and be more visible to key people.
-And they can help them work out how to crack the system for moving to a different role, if that’s what they want to do.
+And they can help them work out how to crack the system for moving to a different role if that’s what they want to do.

 8 End with action.

 Good conversations usually lead to action.
 What career development strategies can employees use to make progress?
 What actions can they take?
-And they’ll also agree how they’re going to check in and review progress.
+And they’ll also agree on how they’re going to check in and review progress.